Preparing for law school

 Law school is intensive

 Law school isn’t full of soon-to-be trainee lawyers strolling through the GDL and LPC before they amble into the City and collect a tidy wage packet.
-Just because you got a first or a high 2.1 in your undergraduate studies doesn’t mean that you’ll find the GDL a piece of cake.
+Just because you got a first or a high 2.1 in your undergraduate studies doesn’t mean that you’ll find the GDL effortless.

-It’s intensive and you need to leave some bad undergraduate habits in the past – late nights in the library should become long afternoons and last minute essays submissions should be thrown out of your weaponry entirely.
+It’s intensive and you need to leave some bad undergraduate habits in the past – you should forget the late nights in the library and the last minute essays submissions entirely.
 You need to treat the GDL like a job, not a course where you can coast through some parts and turn the heat up in others.

-At the same time, know when to take some time off.
+All the while, it is important to know when to take some time off.
 If you feel yourself burning out, it’s better to do five days of great work than seven days of average work.

 Use your time effectively – multitask!

-The whole point of going to law school is to come out of it prepared to be a lawyer, right?
-So it’s important that whilst you’re getting top marks in all your essays, you’re also applying for vacation schemes and training contracts.
-It’s going to be a tough balance, but if it’s a case of sending off a stellar application that leads to you securing a job as a trainee solicitor and sacrificing a few marks… well, we’ll let you decide if that compromise is worth it (hint: it totally is.).
+The primary reason behind attending law school is to graduate prepared to become a lawyer.
+So make sure to balance your essay deadlines and studies with applications to vacation schemes and training contracts.
+You might find yourself prioritising these applications, but if it is a case of sending off a stellar application that leads to you securing a job as a trainee solicitor and sacrificing a few marks… well, we’ll let you decide if that compromise is worth it.

 Do some reading & extracurricular activities

-Some preliminary reading on the core areas of law will obvious be super useful.
-Additionally, you should do some reading around the law in practice, also known as commercial awareness.
-As we’re so lovely, we have commercial awareness features on AllAboutLaw.co.uk and you should also make use of the Financial Times.
+Some preliminary reading on the core areas of law will be very useful.
+Additionally, you should do some learn to apply legal issues within the wider context of current affairs, also known as commercial awareness.
+To help you, we have commercial awareness features on AllAboutLaw.co.uk and you should also make use of the Financial Times.

-You can also prepare for your law career by undertaking extracurricular activities now.
+You can also prepare for your law career by undertaking extracurricular activities.
 Check out what your law society is doing and if you can get involved in any of their offerings, such as mooting.
-There may even be revision classes for first years which may be useful for you in order to get a background knowledge in the core areas of law.
+There may even be revision classes for first-years which may be useful to get background knowledge of the core areas of law.

 Law school is no breeze, but you can take some preparatory steps to make sure that it’s less of a rollercoaster!